 Breakfast Cookies are packed full of oats, coconut, nuts, dried cranberries, and cinnamon, for a delicious, filling cookie!

 I love cookies.
 Love, love them.
 So when my sister introduced me to Breakfast Cookies, I was ecstatic.
-They’re healthier than regular chocolate chip cookies, plus they’re far more filling, so you just one cookie will do.
+They’re healthier than regular chocolate chip cookies, plus they’re far more filling, so just one cookie will hit the spot.

 Dan hates having anything in his oatmeal cookies.
 That’s something he made very clear the one and only time in our marriage that I made oatmeal raisin cookies.
 But you know what?
 Even Dan loved these breakfast cookies!
 And the kids especially love them, since they get to help make them!